mParticle/docs/src/pages/integrations/firebase/event/index.md

 [Please see Firebase's iOS setup guide here](https://firebase.google.com/docs/ios/setup).

-### Add the kit
+### Add the Kit

 mParticle's Firebase integration requires that you add the Firebase Kit to your iOS or Android app.
+This kit-only integration solely supports client-side data forwarding.

 mParticle publishes the Firebase Kit as separate iOS and Android libraries which have a transitive dependency on the mParticle core libraries.
 You can add them to your app via Carthage, Cocoapods, or Gradle: